KQM-git/HSRNews/archive/327.md

 ### Game Updates and Improvements Overview

+■2023/09/07

+- Fixes an issue in which there is a chance of a interface freezing while Trailblazers are resolving the "Genius Society #55 Yu Qingtu" Occurrence for Simulated Universe: Swarm Disaster.

+- Fixes an issue with the character Natasha (Abundance: Physical)'s Technique having abnormal effects in certain adventures within the Simulated Universe: Swarm Disaster.

 #### ■2023/09/06

 - Optimizes some of the materials and information displayed in the App Store page.
 Trailblazers do not need to update the store and can continue to play the game normally.